-The Fire HawkTM is equipped with the a standard rifle rear sight as shown below which is adjustable for elevation by sliding the elevation blade up to raise the point of impact and down to lower the shot's impact.
-It is necessary to loosen the elevation lock screw (by turning it counterclockwise, as viewed from the rear) before sliding the sight blade to the desired setting.
+Some T/C in-line muzzleloaders are equipped with a standard rifle rear sight (Diagram "B" Below) which is adjustable for elevation by moving the elevation "blade" up or down to change the point of impact.
+To do this, turn the Elevation adjustment Screw clockwise (as viewed from the receiver end) to lower the point of impact, and counter-clockwise, to raise the point of impact.

 To adjust the windage it is necessary to move the entire rear sight leaf left or right by using the slotted screw head on the right side of the rear sight (as viewed from the receiver end of the sight).
-Move the rear sight blade in the direction you want your shots to hit-- (Example; Turn the screw clockwise - thereby moving the sight blade to the right, to move your shots to the right and counter-clockwise to move the shots to the left).
+Move the rear sight blade in the direction you want your shots to hit- (Example; Turn the screw clockwise - thereby moving the sight blade to the right, to move your shots to the right and counter-clockwise to move the shots to the left).

-Mounting A Scope On The Thompson/Center Fire HawkTM
+Mounting A Scope On The T/C In-Line Muzzleloader

-Do not drill additional holes in the barrel as this could weaken its structure and contribute to a rupture CAUSING INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
+Do not drill additional holes in the barrel as this could weaken its structure and contribute to a rupture CAUSING INJURY AND/OR DEATH TO THE SHOOT-ER OR BYSTANDERS AND DAMAGE TO PROPERTY.